NHL's Coyotes sever ties with top draft pick who admitted to bullying Black classmate with disabilities - Local News 8

 CNN has attempted to reach Miller through the University of North Dakota.

-The University of North Dakota released a statement after the Arizona Republic story was released.
+The University of North Dakota had earlier released a statement acknowledging the bullying incident after the Republic story was released.

-“We are aware of the unfortunate incident that occurred with Mitchell in eighth grade,” the school said.
+“We are aware of the unfortunate incident that occurred with Mitchell in eighth grade,” the school said in the statement.
 “We made a decision that our program could provide him the necessary infrastructure and culture to hone not only his hockey abilities but most importantly assist him in his continuing growth as a human being which will last the remainder of his life.”

 Comments